cuckoocoin/cuckoocoin-core/doc/README.md

-Bitcoin Core 0.11.3
+Cuckoocoin Core 0.11.3
 =====================

 Setup
 ---------------------
-[Bitcoin Core](http://bitcoin.org/en/download) is the original Bitcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Bitcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Cuckoocoin Core](http://cuckoocoin.org/en/download) is the original Cuckoocoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Cuckoocoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin on your native platform.
+The following are some helpful notes on how to run Cuckoocoin on your native platform.

 ### Unix

-You need the Qt4 run-time libraries to run Bitcoin-Qt.
+You need the Qt4 run-time libraries to run Cuckoocoin-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4

 Unpack the files into a directory and run:

-- bin/32/bitcoin-qt (GUI, 32-bit) or bin/32/bitcoind (headless, 32-bit)
+- bin/32/cuckoocoin-qt (GUI, 32-bit) or bin/32/cuckoocoind (headless, 32-bit)
-- bin/64/bitcoin-qt (GUI, 64-bit) or bin/64/bitcoind (headless, 64-bit)
+- bin/64/cuckoocoin-qt (GUI, 64-bit) or bin/64/cuckoocoind (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run bitcoin-qt.exe.
+Unpack the files into a directory, and then run cuckoocoin-qt.exe.

 ### OS X

-Drag Bitcoin-Qt to your applications folder, and then run Bitcoin-Qt.
+Drag Cuckoocoin-Qt to your applications folder, and then run Cuckoocoin-Qt.

 ### Need Help?

-* See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [Cuckoocoin Wiki](https://en.cuckoocoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on [#bitcoin](http://webchat.freenode.net?channels=bitcoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=bitcoin).
+* Ask for help on [#cuckoocoin](http://webchat.freenode.net?channels=cuckoocoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=cuckoocoin).
-* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).
+* Ask for help on the [CuckoocoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build Bitcoin on your native platform.
+The following are developer notes on how to build Cuckoocoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)